 The Complete Guide to a Whimsical Marrakech Honeymoon

+Considering a Marrakech honeymoon?
+We don't blame you.
 After an unforgettable big day, some newlyweds are simply eager to turn the page without closing the book on a fairytale adventure.
-It means finding a honeymoon destination that's whimsical, elegant and completely gorgeous.
-A Marrakech honeymoon checks every box.
+It means finding the best honeymoon destination that's whimsical, elegant and completely gorgeous.
+Marrakech checks every box.

 The one-time imperial city in western Morocco is full of colorful souks (marketplaces), opulent residences and charming gardens.
 Honeymooners can browse the souks for one-of-a-kind souvenirs and statement items for their homes.
 Sightseeing adventures might include a tour of the grand Bahia Palace and Jardin Majorelle, where the beauty of art meets Mother Nature.